We’ve reviewed dozens of slow cookers and listed our 10 best options

 It perfectly sears and cooks meaty stews, and the fact that it sears and slow cooks means that you can do both simultaneously in the same pan.
 Everybody loves one less pan to wash up.
 Curries, stews and other dishes have never been so easy to prepare, and you can also fry off vegetables.

-Low, medium and high cooking settings mean that you don’t just get two extremes, and the lid is toughened glass so is sturdy with the heat yet you can see through it to check on the food.
+In addition, low, medium and high cooking settings mean that you don’t just get two extremes, and the lid is toughened glass so is sturdy with the heat yet you can see through it to check on the food.

 If you are unfamiliar with slow cookers and what can be done in them, then the handy recipe booklet and guide included will be a great help.